subgiu/subgiu/README.md

 Full-stack engineer, technical leader, team coordinator, and software architect.

 I was also a Chief Technology Officer (CTO) in a startup, responsible for all the technical aspects from scratch.
-In two months, we reduced medical sick notes by 20%.
+In two months, we reduced medical sick notes by 20%. **This solution is a private repository here.**

 Now, I hope to use my experience to help provide solutions that will impact people’s lives, making their lives better.
 It is a big motivation for me.